 FIRST’s space-oriented program for 2019 is a demonstration of the field’s potential to inspire a new and diverse generation of innovators—potential that our team at Space Talent wants to see fully realized.
 That’s why we’re throwing our support behind the robotics team at a local public school as they work towards the “Destination: Deep Space” challenge in 2019.

-“Team 333” (also known as the "Megolodons, after a giant, extinct shark) originated as a small extracurricular club at John Dewey High School in Gravesend, Brooklyn, which deliberately selects students from low-achieving groups as well as those with higher test scores.
-The team now has its own machine shop, robotics classes and curriculum, has beaten competitors from highly exclusive institutions like Stuyvesant and Brooklyn Tech, and has won several awards.
+“Team 333” (also known as the "Megalodons, after a giant, extinct shark) originated as a small extracurricular club at John Dewey High School in Gravesend, Brooklyn, which deliberately selects students from low-achieving groups as well as those with higher test scores.
+The team now has its own machine shop, robotics classes and curriculum, has beaten student organizations from highly exclusive institutions like Stuyvesant and Brooklyn Tech, and has won several awards.